 - Celebrity Paradox: In The Body in the Library, a character listing some mystery novel authors mentions Agatha Christie herself.

 - Celibate Hero: Miss Marple, who has never been married, and whose love life, past or present, is rarely ever discussed.
 In A Caribbean Mystery, she mentions a young man she dated in her youth as an illustrative example, so she did have some romantic history, but apparently none of it developed into anything serious.

 - Character Overlap: The Marple stories are connected to the Hercule Poirot stories and the Tommy and Tuppence stories (and, via Poirot, to the Quin and Satterthwaite stories) through shared supporting characters.

 - Close-Knit Community: Saint Mary Mead.
 Also sometimes the location of the mystery

-- Comic Book Time: Miss Marple, originally presented as a subversion of the "Victorian Aunt" stereotype in 1920s fiction, lives on into the 1970s and is described as having had a Victorian Aunt of her own in At Bertram's Hotel (published 1965).
+- Comic-Book Time: Miss Marple, originally presented as a subversion of the "Victorian Aunt" stereotype in 1920s fiction, lives on into the 1970s and is described as having had a Victorian Aunt of her own in At Bertram's Hotel (published 1965).
 Like Poirot, she is aged somewhat throughout her series (in both The Mirror Crack'd and Nemesis it becomes a significant issue) but not in anything close to real time.

 - The Ditz: Gladys in A Pocket Full of Rye.
 It... doesn't end well for her.